kubernetes-client/java/kubernetes/docs/V1ContainerStateTerminated.md

 # V1ContainerStateTerminated

+ContainerStateTerminated is a terminated state of a container.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **containerID** | **String** | Container&#39;s ID in the format &#39;docker://&lt;container_id&gt;&#39; |  [optional]